Last Updated on

 Best motorcycle apps 2019: Weather

-So if you want to get all weather nerd about it, there’s plenty of choice out there, but if you’re not careful you could end up with something tuned for different countries.
+So if you want to get all weather nerd about it, there’s plenty of choices out there, but if you’re not careful you could end up with something tuned for different countries.

-In terms of both eye candy and amount of information provided, this app has to be one of the best.
+In terms of both eye candy and the amount of information provided, this app has to be one of the best.
 Beautiful rainbow colours and simple yet effective animation gives you an instant idea of what you can expect, with plenty of detail and alternate views covering pretty much everything you could want to know about the weather.
-Best thing is, it is ad free.
+The best thing is, it is ad-free.